robbielyman/seamstress-v1/README.md

 if you previously built seamstress with `sudo`, you may want to run `sudo zig build uninstall -p /usr/local` to remove the old binary. you may also have to delete `~/.cache/zig` as well as `zig-cache` in the relevant directories.

-## usage

-invoke `seamstress` from the terminal.
-`Ctrl+C`, 'quit' or closing the OS window exits. by default seamstress looks for and runs a file called `script.lua` in either the current directory or in `~/seamstress/`. this behavior can be overridden, see `seamstress -h` for details.

 ## docs